euler-xyz/evk-periphery/docs/swaps.md

 This simple contract only provides 2 functions to verify results of the swaps and swaps-and-repays.

-`verifySkimMin` - Checks the amount of assets available to skim on a vault and reverts if it is less than the required minimum.
+`verifyAmountMinAndSkim` - Checks the amount of assets available to skim on a vault and reverts if it is less than the required minimum.
+After verification the function skims available assets for the specified account.
 The assets available are considered the result of the swap.
-The user must make sure to put all the tokens bought with the swapper in the vault, either by performing swaps directly into the vault, or by calling `sweep` on the swapper before calling the verification function (see F2. in common flows below).
+The user must make sure to put all the tokens bought with the swapper in the vault, either by performing swaps directly into the vault, or by calling `sweep` on the swapper, before calling the verification function (see F2. in common flows below).

 `verifyDebtMax` - Checks that the debt of an account is not larger than given max amount.
 Swapper contract will automatically repay the debt when executing swap-and-repay mode, so no additional steps are required before or after verification.